oskariorg/oskari-frontend/tools/README.md

 	export http_proxy=http://domain:port
 	export https_proxy=https://domain:port

 Note! npm doesn't support Cygwin environment so you might be better off installing in windows prompt.
+Also check windows PATH environment variable so at the Windows installed Git cmd folder is previously than cygwin bin folder (if these are wrong order npm install also can fail).
 Running Grunt etc after install works correctly on Cygwin also.

 ## Building a minified release for Oskari application